 The color is absolutely perfect for Christmas!
 The cranberries are in season and so easy to find, and a bag makes a very inexpensive garnish.
 Honestly, if you change out the garnishes and replace with blueberries, this party beverage would be great for a 4th of July celebration!
 This classic punch recipe with a few twists can go long past the month of December.

 Once the punch was in the cracker jar, I topped it off with fresh cranberries, a cinnamon stick or 2, star anise, and orange slices.
-I jazzed the container up a bit by tying 2 festive ribbons around the neck and placed a Christmas pick with pinecones, berries and greenery into the knot.
+Although the pretty punch shines on its own I jazzed the container up a bit by tying 2 festive ribbons around the neck and placed a Christmas pick with pinecones, berries and greenery into the knot.
+If you don't have a floral pick, a sprig of fresh rosemary would work.

 As I said before, my boys adore this drink.
-I mix up the cranberry juice base with different flavors and they have been disappointed.
-By using different flavors of cranberry cocktail juice the recipes are endless.
-Some flavors we have tried over the last few weeks are:
+I mix up the cranberry juice base with different flavors and they have not been disappointed.
+By using different flavors of cranberry cocktail juice the recipes are endless!

 - original cranberry juice cocktail